-R1C29: Hewlett and Hibbert (1967) proposed the term “quick flow” (also appears as “quickflow” in Dunne and Leopold (1978)) to describe the portion of the hydrograph caused by direct surface runoff during storms, to differentiate it from what they termed “delayed flow” also known as “baseflow”, or the portion of the hydrograph that remains more or less constant during non-storm periods, fed by subsurface water.
-The EcoHydRology package separates the observed hydrograph into “quickflow” and “baseflow”, we use the quickflow to define when storms occurred.
+R1C29: Hewlett and Hibbert (1967) proposed the term “quick flow” (also appears as “quickflow” in Dunne and Leopold (1978)) to describe the portion of the hydrograph caused by direct surface runoff during storms, to differentiate it from what they termed “delayed flow” or “baseflow”, or the portion of the hydrograph that remains more or less constant during non-storm periods, fed by subsurface water.
+The EcoHydRology package in R separates the observed hydrograph into “quickflow” and “baseflow”, we use the quickflow to define when storms occurred.

+Revised text: Due to the large number of storm events and the prevalence of complex storm events observed at the study site, we used a digital filter signal processing technique (Nathan and McMahon, 1990) in the R-statistical package EcoHydRology (Fuka et al., 2014), which separates the hydrograph into quickflow, or direct surface or subsurface runoff that occurs during storms, and baseflow or delayed flow.
+Quickflow and baseflow components are not well defined in terms of hydorologic flowpath; here we use the separation operationally to define storm events.
 30. L221 You must mean 110% rather than 10%.

 R1C30: Done.
-The quickflow component must be greater than 10% of baseflow, so yes the total peak flow would be 100% of the baseflow + quickflow equal to 10% of baseflow = 110% baseflow.
+Revised text:

+“Spurious events were sometimes identified due to instrument noise, so only events with quickflow lasting at least one hour and peak quickflow greater than 10% of baseflow were included (See Appendix C for example).”

 31. L225 I am confused by your notation with the introduction of a new term 'specific sediment yield' (sSSY), which you identify as having units of mass/volume, while again identifying SSY as having units of volume.
 I suppose this is fine, as long as you are consistent (proof the MS diligently for this).
 But keep in mind that most literature identifies the mass flux of sediment as 'sediment load' or 'sediment discharge', while sediment yield usually denotes mass/area.
 I would suggest sticking with the more widely used convention.

-R1C31: This is a great point, and a tricky definition of terms that varies throughout the literature.
-Perhaps we’re on the wrong side of convention.
+R1C31: The literature has varied definitions of yield and load.
+Our use of the terms SSY and sSSY is in line with Walling and Fang (2003) and Walling in other related publications who refer to “specific sediment yield” with units of tons/km2, and several others who also refer to “specific sediment yield” (e.g. Lenzi et al, 2003) as tons/km2.
+Milliman and Meade (1983) and Syvitski et al (2005) use yield as tons/km2 as suggested by the reviewer.

 In L225 we define specific suspended sediment yield as “sSSY” with units of mass per area (tons/km2).
-We tried to keep from using “load” and “yield” so as not to confuse the reader, and use “specific yield” and define the units, to highlight that they are about the same thing, and derived from the same measurements.
-We also tried to keep it related to the concept of specific water discharge (volume of water/area).
+We tried to keep from using “load” and “yield” so as not to confuse the reader, and use “specific yield” and define the units

 32. L230 Here you use the sediment load.
 Again, I would suggest sticking with convention (i.e. sediment load (mass), sediment yield (mass/area)).

 R1C32: See above response to R1C31.
 33. L230-244 Section 3.1.3: This section belongs in the discussion.

-R1C33: I agree that this section may be out of place here but I disagree with R1 that it belongs in Discussion.
-This section describes critical Methodological assumptions about our calculation of sediment yield and justifies our rational for ignoring some components of the complete sediment budget like floodplain and in-channel deposition.
-I believe if this was moved to Discussion, the reader may think our Methods are inappropriate or inadequate and be skeptical of our Methods and Results until much later in the Discussion section.
+R1C33: I agree that this section may be out of place here but I disagree that it belongs in Discussion.
+This section describes critical Methodological assumptions about our calculation of sediment yield and justifies our rationale for ignoring some components of the complete sediment budget like floodplain and in-channel deposition.
+If this was moved to Discussion, the reader may think our Methods are inappropriate or inadequate and be skeptical of our Methods and Results until much later in the Discussion section.